-The next 30 miles (47-77) roll easily through the picturesque vineyards and meadows of Napa, Knights, and Alexander Valleys, with only a few moderate hills.
-The first rest stop is in central Calistoga (mile 57).
-Serious climbing begins again at Geysers Road, with the next rest stop at the top of the nine mile, twin-summit climb (mile 86).
+The next 41 miles (36-77) roll easily through the picturesque vineyards and meadows of Napa, Knights, and Alexander Valleys, with only a few moderate hills.
+The first full rest stop--and time control--is in central Calistoga (mile 55).
+Serious climbing begins again at Geysers Road, with the next rest stop at the top of the nine mile, twin-summit climb (mile 85).
+There will be an informal water stop before beginning the Geysers climbs.
 The descent off the backside of Geysers begins with an extremely steep drop of about one mile.
 Following a hard left turn, it settles into seven miles of gradual downhill into Sulfur Creek Canyon, then several miles of small climbs and longer descents along the canyon.
 This is an active geothermal area with steep, unstable terrain.
 The road is often washed out or in some state of disrepair.
 There are several sheer drop-offs into the canyon, with no guard rails.
 Caution is advised.
-A short climb on Dutcher Creek and a descent into Dry Creek Valley lead into the midway lunch stop at the Warm Springs Dam Visitor Center (mile 112).
+After dodging around the town of Cloverdale, a short climb on Dutcher Creek and a descent into Dry Creek Valley lead into the midday lunch stop at the Warm Springs Dam Visitor Center (mile 112).

 The climb on Fort Ross Road—after the rest stop—is 2.6 miles, averages 11%, and feels even steeper.
 Some riders find it to be the hardest climb of the whole ride.
 However, most of it is shady and all of it is beautiful.
 It’s followed by a bumpy, narrow descent, a more gradual climb to the Black Mountain summit, and a long, technical descent to the village of Cazadero.
-A flat, shady run along Austin Creek and the Russian River leads to the last rest stop in Monte Rio (mile 186).
-After that, the road climbs gradually along Dutch Bill Creek for seven miles, just skirting Occidental, before a long, smooth, fast downhill.
+A flat, shady run down Cazadero Hwy and along the Russian River leads to the last rest stop in Monte Rio (mile 185).
+After that, the road climbs gradually along Dutch Bill Creek for seven miles, just skirting Occidental, before a long, smooth, fast downhill into the Green Valley, north of Sebastopol.
 After the long roll-out at the base of the descent, there is one more small climb on Graton Road and then, just over the top, the right turn onto Sullivan and the route back to Analy High School.
 These last miles include a few more small climbs and moderate descents.

-Except for the 7-mile transit of Santa Rosa and brief passes through St Helena and Calistoga, the entire course is rural and very scenic: vineyards, orchards, pastures, oak-studded meadows, shady forests of redwood, bay, and madrone, the spectacular coastline, wild rivers, lakes and streams, and always the sweeping panoramas from the summits of all those climbs.
+Except for the 7-mile transit of Santa Rosa and a brief visit to Calistoga, the entire course is rural and very scenic: vineyards, orchards, pastures, oak-studded meadows, shady forests of redwood, bay, and madrone, the spectacular coastline, wild rivers, lakes and streams, and always the sweeping panoramas from the summits of all those climbs.
 It’s enough to make you forget how hard it is!
 It is of course very challenging but it is never dull.

 The ride will be held, rain or shine.
 (Yes, it has rained on the TT, although very rarely.)
 Temperatures can range from 50° in the morning to well over 100° in the afternoon on some of the inland portions.
 It will cool down again as riders reach the coast and encounter fog or its influence.
 The wind can be a factor, but is not usually a major player in this hilly terrain.